JPatts/AI-Research-Project/README.md

 # AI-Research-Project
 This repo exists for the CS-441 AI Research Project and has been contributed to by the following
-### Jonah Pattinson
-### Rayne Allen
-### Christopher Sloggett
+### Jonah Pattinson, Rayne Allen, Christopher Sloggett

 ## Dependencies
-This code requires you to pip install pygame, heapq, gymnasium, numpy
+This code requires you to pip install pygame, heapq, matplotlib, gymnasium and numpy

-Currently the game is run with 'python run_env.py'
+## Running the program
+Clone this repository on your personal machine
+If using VS code, click the play button while viewing main.py Otherwise, type python main.py on the command line to run the program

 If the program is not running on your machine, create a virtual env and install the dependencies noted above.